Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 ## Overview
-This project focuses on transforming raw retail sales reports and inventory product data into a structured analytics workflow using SQL Server and Power BI.
+This project transforms raw retail sales and inventory data into a structured format to support business analysis and reporting.
+It uses a layered data warehouse architecture and prepares datasets for visualization and decision-making with Power BI.

-The goal was to take unstructured monthly reports, clean and standardize the data, organize it within a layered data warehouse, and then build a dashboard that provides clear insight into product and category performance.

-The final output includes:
+## Business Problem
+The Beauty Spot section at XYZ Ultra Mart recently expanded its product offerings and requested an increase in procurement budget to ₦30,000,000.
+Management needed a data-driven approach to allocate the new budget across product categories based on historical sales performance.

+## Project Objectives
 -  A Bronze–Silver–Gold data warehouse built in SQL Server
 -  Product categorization using SQL
 -  Category performance and revenue contribution analysis
+-  Allocate the ₦30 million procurement budget proportionally based on category performance
 -  A Power BI dashboard for business reporting

 ## Tools Used
 -  Excel Power Query: Extract and prepare data from PDF reports
 -  SQL Server: Data storage, transformation, and analysis
 -  Power BI: Data visualization and reporting
--  GitHub: Project documentation and version control

 ## Data Sources
 Two datasets were used for this project.

 1. **Monthly Sales Reports**

-The sales reports were provided as five monthly PDF files.

-Each report contained the following columns:

--  Group(product description)
--  Quantity
--  Discount N
--  %
--  Sales N
--  %
--  Cost N
--  Profit N
--  %

-**Note:** The Product Description column(Group) contained both the part number and product name, which required additional transformation.
+Five monthly PDF reports containing sales data with columns such as product description, quantity, discount, %, sales, cost, and profit.
+The product description column included both the part number and product name, which required splitting and cleaning for analysis.

 2. **Inventory Product Dataset**

-The inventory dataset contained product reference information.

-Columns included:
--  internal
--  part_no
--  details (product name)
--  category

-This dataset was used to help identify products and support the categorization process.
+A CSV file containing product reference information (internal, part_no and details).
+This dataset provided more complete product descriptions than the sales reports, making it easier to identify keywords used to categorize products accurately.

 ## Data Preparation